Sebpessy/meditation-community/replit.md

 - ✅ Enhanced user positioning to add new users to the right of existing ones
 - ✅ Created screen-adaptive layout that handles varying numbers of online users
 - ✅ Added automatic chat message cleanup when new day begins
-- ✅ Removed online count from chat headers and replaced with avatar-only display
-- ✅ Added online count to mobile banner next to countdown timer
-- ✅ Streamlined chat interface by showing only user avatars in chat headers
-- ✅ Enhanced mobile banner layout with connection status indicator

 ### July 14, 2025
 - ✅ Fixed TypeScript compilation errors in storage layer